- 14th EDITION 2022 / 2023

 The secondary school took part in the fifth edition of In Residence (2013-2014), hosting a project developed by Los Corderos.
 A group of pupils from the reception classroom (aula d’acollida).

-The Institut Milà i Fontanals (Raval, Ciutat Vella) began as the Institut Escola Pi i Margall, founded in 1933 during the Second Republic.
-In the 1961-1962 academic year, it moved to its current home, a building newly designed specifically as a secondary school.
-The Institut Milà i Fontanals provides an education to culturally very diverse pupils (from more than 80 different countries) with very different levels of learning and from very different social and financial backgrounds.
-The school has designed strategies to address this diversity by using the centre’s resources (small groups, reception classes, streaming, remedial lessons, etc.) and by creating links with its surroundings.
+The Milà i Fontanals Secondary School (Raval, Ciutat Vella) originates from the Institut Escola Pi i Margall Primary and Secondary School, created in 1933, during the Second Spanish Republic.
+As of the 1961-62 academic year, it was located in a new building specifically designed as a secondary school, which is its current location.
+There is a great cultural diversity among the students at the Milà school (more than eighty different countries), with very diverse levels of learning and economic and social situations.
+The school has designed strategies to cater to this diversity using the centre’s resources (small groups, welcome classes, split-classes, extra tutoring classes, etc.) as well as creating links with their surroundings.

 Students of the reception class - 1st and 2nd of ESO: